 “Basically, anything that itches or burns the skin, Epsom salt can soothe,” says Dr. Joe Matusic, a pediatrician in Charleston, W.Va., and an assistant clinical professor of pediatrics at the Charleston division of the West Virginia University School of Medicine.
 “It’s inexpensive, it’s readily available and it’s an old-time remedy that works.”

 Epsom salt can be used to help reduce itching in three ways, according to Matusic and other doctors:

-- Make a compress: Soak a cotton washcloth in cold water that has been mixed with Epsom salt (two tablespoons per cup), then apply to the skin.
+- Make compresses by soaking a cotton washcloth in cold water that has been mixed with Epsom salt (two tablespoons per cup), then apply to the skin.

-- Take an Epsom salt bath: Add two cups of Epsom salt to the water in a standard-sized bathtub and soaking for at least 12 minutes.
+- Take an Epsom salt bath, by adding two cups of Epsom salt to the water in a standard-sized bathtub and soaking for at least 12 minutes.
 The Epsom salt will dissolve quicker if you put it under the running water.

 About Epsom salt

 Epsom salt – actually magnesium sulfate – is one of the most versatile household products, with uses ranging from creating at-home spa treatments to soothing achy muscles to helping start or improve gardens.
 It’s been used therapeutically for hundreds of years, and it’s gaining a new generation of fans looking for a safe, economical alternative in a sea of expensive, over-the-counter remedies.
 Epsom salt is easy to use, easy to find in your local pharmacy or grocery store and it costs about the same per use as a cup of coffee.
 For more information, please visit either www.epsomsaltcouncil.org, www.facebook.com/epsomsalt, or contact Peter Smolowitz, (704) 916-6163, firstname.lastname@example.org.

 Wishing everyone a Happy Thanksgiving!
 We hope you enjoy a relaxing break with friends and family!